-Minority Models Missing From Fashion Magazines?
-Blame “Wide Noses,” For Starters…
+Models of Color Missing from Fashion Magazines?
+Blame “Wide Noses,” for Starters…

-“Why aren’t there more minority models in fashion magazines?”
+“Why aren’t there more models of color in fashion magazines?”

-While this should come as absolutely NO surprise to anyone who follows fashion or works in the industry, there is a conscious choice not to use minority fashion models in magazines — gasp!
+While this should come as absolutely NO surprise to anyone who follows fashion or works in the industry, there is a conscious choice not to use fashion models of color in magazines — gasp!

 The fashion industry’s racial bigotry is so profound that it’s almost comical when people defend fashion houses such as Dolce & Gabbana, who could fetishize Black women for a collection, yet couldn’t hire a single one for its Fashion Week show in Milan this summer.

 Spotted on Micropolis NYC, below you’ll find a few “not to be racist but…” quotes from fashion industry employees revealed in an article by Ashley Mears, a sociologist and former model, titled “Size zero high-end ethnic: Cultural production and the reproduction of culture in fashion modeling.”

 To say the answers are “disturbing” barely scrapes the barrel.
 Despite the lack of “surprise,” the sting is undeniable.

 “A lot of black girls have got very wide noses… The rest of her face is flat, therefore, in a flat image, your nose, it broadens in a photograph.
 It’s already wide, it looks humongous in the photograph.
 I think that’s, there’s an element of that, a lot of very beautiful black girls are moved out by their noses, some of them.” —H, London Agency Director